fbpx

 Class Information

-• Students will complete a copyedit of a 156,000-word history nonfiction title and create a style sheet.
+• Students will complete a copyedit of a 38,000-word fantasy/magical realism title and create a style sheet.

-• We’ll have five weekly meetings by Zoom for 90 minutes to go over the editing.
+• We’ll have four meetings by Zoom for two hours to go over the editing and answer any and all questions.

 • Meetings will be recorded so you can watch the playback if you miss a class.